aricaldeira/pyspread/.gitlab/issue_templates/deployment_tests.md

 Select cell 9,2,0
 Select Edit -> Paste as from menubar
 Choose image x-qt-image from dialog
-Result: Chart appears in cell 9,2,0
+Expected result: Chart appears in cell 9,2,0
-Rating: [ ]
+- [ ] Test conducted and ok

 19. Edit -> Find